 In the previous section, we introduced a new statistical estimator.
-In this section, we present our second approach using ML to predict the NDV of a dataset given only a data sample.
+In this section, we present a novel approach using ML to predict the NDV of a dataset given only a data sample.

-Traditional approaches to the NDV problem [7, 20] use manuallytuned statistical methods.
+Traditional approaches to the NDV problem [5, 15] use manuallytuned statistical methods.
 This manual tuning involves adjusting and extending the theoretical principles of the model itself, which needs an expert in the field to do so.

-Classical ML algorithms, on the other hand, are usually outof-the-shelf tools provided by different libraries in nearly all programming languages.
+Classical ML algorithms, on the other hand, are usually out-ofthe-shelf tools provided by different libraries in nearly all programming languages.
 The main complexity for an ML approach is to find the right set of features, choose a model, and fine-tune the models hyper-parameters.
-For the later two points, there is already a selection of AutoML tools, which can do this automatically [10, 15, 48].
+For the later two points, there is already a selection of AutoML tools, which can do this automatically [7, 11, 37].
 With the ML approach, our goal is to utilize this already existing ML environment, to simplify and improve the NDV prediction.